Xiaomi 13T Pro price in Pakistan & detailed

-Xiaomi Poco X5 Pro is available on the market with impressive features....
+The Xiaomi Poco X3 is a budget-friendly smartphone that offers impressive features....

-Xiaomi will soon launch the 13T series, which appears to be a lineup of premium flagship smartphones based on recent leaks and news.

-The device has a 6.7-inch LPTO AMOLED capacitive touchscreen display with a resolution of 1440 x 3200 pixels and a refresh rate of 144 Hz.

 Xiaomi 13T Pro price in Pakistan